 Compensation Committee.
 The Board of Directors has established a Compensation Committee.
 The current members of this committee are Messrs.
 Rummell (Chair), Primis and Sarles.
 The Board of Directors has determined that the members of the Compensation Committee are "independent" under the rules of the NYSE.
 The Compensation Committee, among other functions, reviews, designs and determines management compensation structures, programs and amounts, establishes corporate and management performance goals and objectives, and reviews and makes recommendations to the Board of Directors regarding the Company's incentive compensation plans, including the Company's 1994 Stock Incentive Plan and the Company's 2009 Stock Option and Incentive Plan (collectively, the "Stock Incentive Plan").
 The Compensation Committee also reviews employment agreements and arrangements with officers.
 The Compensation Committee may establish and delegate authority to one or more subcommittees consisting of one or more of its members as the Committee deems appropriate in order to carry out its responsibilities.
-In addition, our Stock Incentive Plan with respect to stock and option awards, including the granting of awards to individuals who are not subject to the reporting and other provisions of Section 16 of the Securities Exchange Act of 1934, as amended.
+In addition, our Stock Incentive Plan provides that the Committee, in its discretion, may delegate to the Chief Executive Officer of the Company all or part of the Committee's authority and duties under the Plan with respect to stock and option awards, including the granting of awards to individuals who are not subject to the reporting and other provisions of Section 16 of the Securities Exchange Act of 1934, as amended.
 The Compensation Committee has engaged Steven Hall & Partners, an executive compensation consulting firm, to provide it with independent advice and counsel on executive and board compensation, as well as competitive pay practices.
-Steven Hall & Partners did not provide a written charter for the Compensation Committee and compensation Committee the four times during 2012.
-The Board of Directors has adopted a written charter for the Compensation Committee charter is available on the "Investors" section of the Company's website (www.avalonbay.com) under "Corporate Overview - Corporate Governance Documents."
+Steven Hall & Partners did not provide any services directly to the Company or its management.
+The Compensation Committee met four times during 2012.
+The Board of Directors has adopted a written charter for the Compensation Committee Corporate Overview - Corporate Governance Documents."

 Nominating and Corporate Governance Committee.
 The Board of Directors has established a Nominating and Corporate Governance Committee (the "Nominating Committee").
 The current members of this committee are Messrs.
 Primis (Chair), Choate and Healy.
 The Board of Directors has determined that the members of the Nominating Committee are "independent" under the rules of the NYSE.
-The Nominating Committee was formed to, among other functions, identify individuals qualified to become Board members, consider policies relating to Board and committee meetings, recommend the establishment or dissolution of Board committees, review and consider succession plans with respect to the positions of Chairman and Chief Executive Officer (including through periodic evaluation and discussion with the Board of Directors has adopted a written charter for the Nominating Committee.
+The Nominating Committee was formed to, among other functions, identify individuals qualified to become Board members, consider policies relating to Board and committee meetings, recommend the establishment or dissolution of Board committees, review and consider succession plans with respect to the positions of Chairman and Chief Executive Officer (including through periodic evaluation and discussion with the Board of internal candidates for such succession), and address other issues regarding corporate governance.
+The Nominating Committee met five times during 2012.
+The Board of Directors has adopted a written charter for the Nominating Committee.
 A copy of the Nominating Committee charter is available on the "Investors" section of the Company's website (www.avalonbay.com) under "Corporate Overview - Corporate Governance Documents."